HR-length of a free group via polynomial functors: Introduction

-The $HR$-length of a group $G$ is defined as the minimal ordinal $\alpha$ such that $L^RG=L^R_\alpha G.$ This invariant of a group is interesting because if two spaces are $R$-homologically equivalent, then the $HR$-lengths of their fundamental groups are the same.
-For the case $R=\ZZ$ this notion studied by authors in \cite{ivanov2018lengths}.
-In particular, we found a characterisation of matrices $a\in {\sf GL}_n(\ZZ)$ such that the $H\ZZ$-length of the group $\ZZ\ltimes_a \ZZ^n$ is $\omega$ or $\omega+1$ and constructed a matrix $a\in {\sf GL}_2(\ZZ)$ such that the $H\ZZ$-length of $\ZZ\ltimes_a \ZZ^2$ is at least $\omega+2.$ The characterization is given on the language of eigenvalues of the matrices.
+The $HR$-length of a group $G$ is defined as the minimal ordinal $\alpha$ such that $L^RG=L^R_\alpha G.$ This invariant of a group is interesting because if two spaces are $R$-homologically equivalent, then the $HR$-localizations of their fundamental groups are isomorphic \cite[Lemma 6.1]{bousfield1975localization}, and hence, the $HR$-lengths of their fundamental groups are the same.
+For the case $R=\ZZ$ the notion of $HR$-length was studied by authors in \cite{ivanov2018lengths}.
+In particular, the authors found a characterisation of matrices $a\in {\sf GL}_n(\ZZ)$ such that the $H\ZZ$-length of the group $\ZZ\ltimes_a \ZZ^n$ is $\omega$ or $\omega+1$ and constructed a matrix $a\in {\sf GL}_2(\ZZ)$ such that the $H\ZZ$-length of $\ZZ\ltimes_a \ZZ^2$ is at least $\omega+2.$ The characterization is given in terms of eigenvalues of the matrices.